 Another more subtle bit on The Joker impersonating Black Mask.
 The Devs claimed Black Mask's design was based on his incarnation in The Batman.
 The suit Joker wears while disguised as Black Mask is almost a dead-ringer for the suit he wore in Batman: The Dark Knight Returns.

-When snooping on some of Black Mask's thugs, one will mention if his colleagues have noticed how he's acting odd lately.
-Namely, he's been cracking a lot more jokes than usual.
+When snooping on some of Black Mask's thugs, a few will mention if their colleagues have noticed how he's acting odd lately.
+Namely, he's become a lot more violent, whilst another notes he's been cracking a lot more jokes than usual.

 When Batman first encounters Electrocutioner on board the Final Offer, he boasts, "I'm-a kill you, then I'm-a jump-start your heart, and kill you again!"
 Later, while exiting the GCPD in the aftermath of the riot in the holding cells, Batman sees one of the medical staff members resuscitate one of the officers with Magical Defibrillators.
 These events come to help him in flashbacks later as clues, one in resuscitating Alfred, and the other in stopping and then restarting Bane's heart.